A Symmetric Loss Perspective of Reliable Machine Learning: A Symmetric Loss Approach to Learning Only from Relevant Keywords and Unlabeled Documents

 \subsection{Background}

-To reduce the labeling costs, weakly-supervised text classification has been studied extensively in various settings, e.g., positive and unlabeled text classification~\citep{li2003learning,li2005learning}, zero-shot text classification~\citep{zhang2019integrating}, cross-lingual text classification~\citep{dong2019robust}, and dataless classification~\citep{chang2008importance,song2014dataless,chen2015dataless,jin2017combining,jin2020learning,li2018pseudo}.
-Out target problem can be categorized as a variant of dataless classification, where we are given a set of $n_\mathrm{W}$ relevant keywords:
+To reduce the labeling costs, weakly supervised text classification has been studied extensively in various settings, e.g., positive and unlabeled text classification~\citep{li2003learning,li2005learning}, zero-shot text classification~\citep{zhang2019integrating}, cross-lingual text classification~\citep{dong2019robust}, and dataless classification~\citep{chang2008importance,song2014dataless,chen2015dataless,jin2017combining,jin2020learning,li2018pseudo}.
+Our target problem can be categorized as a variant of dataless classification, where we are given a set of $n_\mathrm{W}$ relevant keywords:

 which are keywords that provide characteristics of positive documents.
 Also, unlabeled documents drawn from the following distribution are provided:

 where, for $\pi_\mathrm{U} \in (0,1)$,

 Note that unlike ordinary dataless classification, where we need keywords for every class~\citep{chang2008importance,song2014dataless,chen2015dataless,li2018pseudo}, in this problem, only keywords for the positive class are provided.
 Therefore, this problem setting could be more practical in a situation where negative documents are too diverse to collect representative keywords for the negative class~\citep{hsieh2019classification}.